jen-taylor-shopify/JavaScript-fundamentals/garbage-collection.md

 In **low-level languages** the developer needs to manually determine when allocated memory is no longer needed and release it.

 But JavaScript is a **high-level language**, and uses automatic memory management known as "garbage collection".
+It invisibly takes care of memory behind the scenes for us.
 - the garbage collector monitors memory allocation and determines when a block of allocated memory is no longer needed.
 Then it reclaims it!
 - important detail: this process is an approximation because "determining whether or not a specific piece of memory is still needed is undecidable"
   - WTF does "undecidable" mean? -> "impossible to construct an algorithm that always leads to a correct yes-or-no answer"